This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-• Use a sharp knife to cut 5-6 inches below the head at an angle to encourage side shoot growth.
+- Use a sharp knife and cut 5-6 inches below the head – You’ll encourage side shoot production that’ll keep giving you smaller harvests for weeks after the main head.

 Broccoli Growth Stages